 Where does the myth of unclaimed scholarships come from?

 According to Marvin Carmichael, past Chairman of the National Association of Student Financial Aid Administrators (NASFAA), this notion that billions of dollars of scholarships go unclaimed year has been around for a long time, but it is most definitely a myth.
 If a university does not award all its scholarship money one year, Carmichael explains, it is because of weird timing issues or highly restrictive eligibility requirements.

 CAUTION #1 The Marketing Funnel

-Marketers know that by getting you in the marketing funnel, they have a 1-3% chance of “converting” you to a paying customer.
+Marketers know that by getting you into their marketing funnel, that they have a 1-3% chance of “converting” you to a paying customer.
 So, thousands of dollars are spent enticing you to click on something that gets you into the funnel.
 Ever see Facebook ads in your newsfeed?
 Those are to get you in a marketing funnel.

 SOLUTION: Do not google “How to find Scholarships.”
 There are better ways, and we’ll discuss them below.

 Unlike the marketing funnel, sports scholarships aren’t scams.
 They are, however, an excellent way to end up in a world of hurt and deep debt.